-udent:

-ncility name:

-ocation:

-ype of fieldwork:

-ates:

-agree to honor my commitment to complete my fieldwork at this facility.
-I agree that unless the facility cancels this placement, no changes will be made to the choice of facility.
-I further ree to confirm my intent to affiliate no later than six weeks prior to the first day of affiliation of the provide the facility with a copy of my personal data sheet along with any other formation required by the facility. r

-I agree to be responsible for:

-following the administrative policies, rules, standards and practices of the Facility.

-) providing a health status report signed by my physician if required.

-providing the necessary and appropriate uniforms required but not provided by the Facility y.

-providing my own transportation and living arrangements when not provided by the Facil ity.

-reporting to the Fieldwork Educator at the Facility on time.

-) obtaining prior written approval of the Facility and School before publishing any material

-relating to the clinical education experience.

-providing the highest caliber of service of which I am capable to the service recipients trusted
+Student: Facility name : Location: Dates: the facility can agree to confir and to provide or my commitment to complete my fieldwork at this facility.
+I agree that unless acels this placement, no changes will be made to the choice of facility.
+I further m my intent to affiliate no later than six weeks prior to the first day of affiliation the facility with a copy of my personal data sheet along with any other quired by the facility.
+I agree to be responsible for: a) following the he administrative policies, rules, standards and practices of the Facility. b) providing a health status report signed by my physician if required. c) providing the he necessary and appropriate uniforms required but not provided by the Facility. d) providing n ny own transportation and living arrangements when not provided by the Facility. e) reporting to the Fieldwork Educator at the Facility on time. f) obtaining p rior written approval of the Facility and School before publishing any material relating to the clinical education experience. g) providing the entrusted to m he highest caliber of service of which I am capable to the service recipients y care.
+Signature (Student) Signature (Academic Fieldwork Coordinator)

-to my care.

-Signature:Date:

-Signature:Date:

-(Academic Fieldwork Coordinator)